Modi govt to hold its first Cabinet meet today

 New Delhi, May 31: The newly inducted Narendra Modi government will hold its first Cabinet meeting on Friday.
 As of now there is no fixed agenda.
 The possible date of convening the Parliament session could be decided.

-Modi took oath Thursday night along with 57 MPs who will be part of his Council of Ministers after a spectacular victory in the national election a week ago.
+Modi took oath on Thursday night along with 57 MPs who will be part of his Council of Ministers after a spectacular victory in the national election a week ago.

 Besides 24 Cabinet ministers including Amit Shah, Rajnath Singh, Nirmala Sitharaman, Nitin Gadkari, Smriti Irani, and Piyush Goyal, nine were sworn in as Minister of State with Independent charge and another 24 as Minister of State.